Vyral/shari-royston/_posts/2020-01-20-simple-measures-to-protect-your-home-from-water-damage.md

 ---
 layout: post
-title: Simple measures to protect your home from water damage
+title: Simple Measures to Protect Your Home from Water Damage
-date: 2020-01-20 18:10:40
+date: 2020-01-20 18:10:00
 tags:
 excerpt: >-
   Water damage is one of a homeowner’s greatest worries since it can result in